 Pietrangelo has been a rock on the Blues defense for more than a decade and was the captain of the first-ever Stanley Cup winning team in franchise history.
 That is exactly the type of player who gets a number retired by a team.
 He will one day join Al MacInnis and Chris Pronger among the team's all-time great defensemen who have their numbers retired for the Blues.

 Stamkos has been the second-best goal scorer of his era, trailing only Alex Ovechkin.
 He is already one of the greatest players in Lightning history and is one of their biggest superstars.
-The only thing his resume is missing at this point is a Stanley Cup.
-He has been close.
-If he gets over the hump he might be the greatest player in franchise history.
+He now also now has a Stanley Cup win on his resume.
+When it is all said and done, he might be the greatest player in Tampa Bay franchise history.

 The Maple Leafs have either retired or "honored" several numbers of former players and have included pretty much every noteworthy player from their past.
 So we will look far into the future and go with Matthews, who has already shown that he is one of the best goal-scorers in the league.
 If he helps bring the Stanley Cup back to Toronto, his status among the team greats will forever be cemented.